 Pupils who are persistently late to lessons will be identified and monitored by their Head of Year/Assistant Head of Year.
 Parents will be notified of any concerns and pupils may be subject to break/lunch or after school detentions, as deemed appropriate.
-Where there is no improvement, a Penalty Notice may be issued.

-Minutes late per day during the school Equal days' worth of teaching lost in a
+Minutes late per day during the school year Equal days' worth of teaching lost in a year

-year year

 5 minutes 3.4 days

 10 minutes 6.9 days

 15 minutes 10.3 days

 20 minutes 13.8 days

 30 minutes 20.7 days